Surrey Urban Indigenous Strategy

 Did you know that Surrey is now home to the largest urban Indigenous population in BC?

 Over 13,000 Indigenous people call Surrey home.
-Find out more in this report commissioned by the Surrey Urban Indigenous Leadership Committee and released May 2019:
+Find out more in this report, Profile of the Indigenous Population, commissioned by the Surrey Urban Indigenous Leadership Committee and released May 2019.

 - Read a book.
 Start by exploring Surrey Libraries' booklists: Indigenous Reads, Indigenous Reads - Children, Indigenous Reads - Children's Picturebooks.